fabryandrea/RedshiftWorkshop/Lab4/README.md

 ORDER BY l_yearmonth;
 ```

 Now you will run a Query on the external table lineitem to get historical data on S3.
-That means any data with data and month bellow 1996-01 is on S3 and will be returned using external tables.
+That means any data with month and year below 1996-01 is stored on S3 and will be returned using external tables.
 Query to compute the revenue based on discount applied.

 ```SQL
 SELECT (l_extendedprice * l_discount) as revenue